nacen-dev/odin-project-restaurant-page/README.md

 # Odin Project Restaurant Page

+This project uses the understanding of Webpack to build a web page.

 ## Assignment

 - [x] 1.
 Start the project the same way you began the webpack tutorial project.